Pronunciation: lan SOE pra zol

 - severe stomach pain, diarrhea that is watery or bloody;

-- kidney problems --urinating more or less than usual, blood in your urine, swelling, rapid weight gain; or
+- kidney problems --little or no urination, blood in your urine, swelling, rapid weight gain;

-- symptoms of low magnesium --dizziness, confusion; fast or uneven heart rate; tremors (shaking) or jerking muscle movements; feeling jittery;muscle cramps, muscle spasms in your hands and feet; cough or choking feeling.
+- low magnesium --dizziness, fast or irregular heart rate, tremors (shaking) or jerking muscle movements, feeling jittery, muscle cramps, muscle spasms in your hands and feet, cough or choking feeling; or

 Common side effects may include: